ad-si/adriansieber-com/_drafts/teams.md

 6. Calendar<br>
 	As already mentioned it is important to capture your goals and tasks for the future.
 Very handy for this purpose is a globally shared calendar.
-It’s the place where all you team mates can store and look up what’s going on and what will be important in the near future.
+It's the place where all you team mates can store and look up what's going on and what will be important in the near future.
 	Ideally all your other software tools also have access to this calendar so that everything is neatly kept at one place.